posit-conf-2024/pkg-dev/documentation-prompts.md

   - Look at the information returned by `utils::installed.packages()`.
 There's more interesting stuff there!
 Such as `Priority`, `Depends`, and `NeedsCompilation`.
   - For each `LibPath`, tabulate the `Priority` of the packages installed there.
 (Ideally the base and recommended packages live in one library and user-installed add-on packages live in another library, so this is the beginning of a "package library health check".)
   - For all installed packages (maybe split out by `LibPath`?), report something about the treatment of R in `Depends`.
 Is a minimum version of R stated at all?
 Tabulate the mininum R version requirements.

+## Treasure hunt

+Use your GitHub code search skills to find and study some of the special techniques we discussed:

+* How prevalent is `README.Rmd`?
+Hint: you might need to look in `.Rbuildignore` to detect this, because only `README.md` will make it into the source package on CRAN.
+* Can you find folks using the `vignette("things", package = "somepkg")` in help topics?
+In vignettes?
+* Look for usage of `@examplesIf`.
+What sort of code do you see evaluated there, i.e. that controls whether the example should execute?
+* Look for packages that change the world in their examples.
+Do they restore the original state?
+You can't write a super precise search query for this, but you should be able to get somewhere.